SunRuir/DDA-GTN/README.md

 Mdataset is the benchmarking dataset of DDA-GTN.
 It can be downloaded from [Zenodo](https://zenodo.org/records/10826915).

-Put the dataset direction under the root directory of this project.
+Put the dataset directory under the root directory of this project.
 Your project should look like this:

 ```
 /DDA-GTN